-In light of the ongoing challenges posed by the pandemic and its impact on education, Loyola recognizes the pressing need to address the learning gaps that many children are facing.
-Montessori educators are not immune to these challenges.
 With over 500 Montessori schools in the region and 200 job postings seeking master's degree-trained Montessori educators, the need for skilled professionals is evident.
 In response, Loyola University Maryland's Teacher Education Department presents a proposal for a substantial modification to the Montessori Education M.Ed.
-The proposed modification includes the addition of a new area of concentration titled Early Childhood.
+The proposed modification includes the addition of a new area of concentration titled Elementary Education.

 Rooted in the Jesuit tradition, the proposed concentration's curriculum inspires students to learn, lead, and serve in the vibrant landscape of Montessori education.
 Specialized training in Montessori principles ensures graduates emerge as proficient leaders and reflects Loyola's dedication to meeting the specific needs of the educational workforce.
-Graduates are poised to lead Montessori education on a global scale, contributing to the education of students from birth through adulthood, and for the Early Childhood concentration, ages three through six.
+Graduates are poised to lead Montessori education on a global scale, contributing to the education of students from ages through adulthood and for this concentration ages six through twelve.